 Once you tell your salesperson you are trading your car in, they’ll have someone from their used car department look over your trade, test drive it, and prepare an offer.
 They may run a vehicle history report, and you'll want to be ready for any questions that they have after studying it.

-Most dealership used-car appraisers have looked at hundreds or thousands of cars during their careers and are skilled at identifying issues that you may not notice.
-If they suspect a mechanical problem, though, it's a good idea to take it to a trusted mechanic to get it checked out before allowing the dealership to low-ball your trade because of the problem.
-You can also do a quick internet search to see if the problem that the appraiser suspects is common to your model.
+Most used car appraisers are experienced.
+They’re skilled at identifying issues that you may not notice.
+Still, if they suspect a problem, it may be worth asking a trusted mechanic for a second opinion.
+You don’t want the dealership to low-ball you because of that issue that may not even exist.
+You can also do a quick internet search to see if the problem is common to your model.

 Playing tricks to try to hide flaws from an appraiser is likely to backfire.
 Hosing your interior down with air freshener to mask the smell of cigarettes will just make it smell like you were smoking in a garden.
 Taking it in on a rainy night to hide scratches or dents won't help you a lot either, as they can just pull it into the well-lit service lane to take a closer look.
 If an experienced appraiser thinks you're trying to hide something, they'll either refuse your trade or give you a low-ball offer.